 As I wrote back in December, I decided to continue using the Quality of Failure essay as a final meta-cognitive reflection.
 But given the course’s emphasis on community engagement this semester, I thought I should modify the assignment a bit, in part by tying it to a classroom activity: map-making.
-A few weeks ago I had each student draw a map of the local community — the place where most will live for eight semesters prior to graduation.
+A few weeks ago I had each student draw a map of the local community — the place where most live for eight semesters prior to graduation.
 The purpose of this exercise was to make them aware of the fact that their knowledge of the people who live nearby — their neighbors, in a sense — is quite limited.
 After some discussion, I collected the maps.
 Toward the end of the course, I will have students draw the same map, then return the first version so they can see how their thinking has changed.
 I hope this process will generate some awareness about how the meaning of “community” can differ, even among people living in close proximity to one another.

 I will continue using the somewhat tried-and-true knowledge plan and quality of failure essays, but I am going to modify them yet again.
 I want these assignments to push students toward the realization that they need to take responsibility for their learning by evaluating how and why it happens, instead of assuming that they can displace this task entirely onto me.
 However, I still see a large portion of students responding to these meta-cognitive prompts without much thought, as if they are following a recipe in a cookbook.